 You’ll see plenty of napping koala during a visit to Port Macquarie Koala Hospital

-This little guy is a full-time resident.
+This little guy is a full-time resident at the Port Macquarie Koala Hospital.
 He’s blind so he’s unable to source his own food

 Koala Hospital mini museum